 By now, the term digital footprint shouldn't be a mystery anymore.
-We roll our eyes every time we see an old college colleague, our teenage niece or that guy on Facebook we don’t really know exposing half of their life online.
+We roll our eyes every time we see our teenage niece or that colleague on Facebook exposing half of their life online.
 “Are they not thinking about the dangers?” we think.
 On top of that, the term “digital footprint” covers the total web presence - uploaded elements plus data from analytic technologies, i.e. things beyond our direct control.
-So given that “every day, whether we want to or not, most of us contribute to a growing public portrait of who we are online” (internetsociety.org), how should we keep an overview of what can be found of us, if we don’t update a spreadsheet every time we surf?
+So given that “every day, whether we want to or not, most of us contribute to a growing public portrait of who we are online” (internetsociety.org), how should we keep an overview of what can be found about us?

 Think about the company you work for.
-Does it have 10 or 100 or more internet domains under control?
+Does it have 10 or 100 or more Internet domains under control?
 How big is its digital footprint?
 Internet domains spanning each 50 active subdomains?
 Or 500?
-Which web applications and files are exposed?
+Which web applications, third party web frameworks and files are exposed?
+Are they vulnerable?
 Do they leak sensitive information?
 How are new assets in your company reported to the risk & security stakeholders?
-Is there an inventory of all assets and is it complete and up-to-date?
+Is there an inventory of all Internet facing assets and is it complete and up-to-date?

-“Good questions… difficult to answer… New assets have to be reported to someone who reports it to another one who will, after having it signed by different managers, put it in a spreadsheet.”
+“Good questions… difficult to answer… I don't know, of and new assets have to be reported to someone who reports it to another one who will, put it in a spreadsheet...”

-If that's somehow close to what you were thinking then don't worry, we observe this in 95% of our customer meetings.
+If that's somehow close to what you were thinking then don't worry, we observe this in most of our customer meetings.
 You're not alone.
-“Risk, Security and IT teams are having difficulties to cope with all the work and their visibility of what they have to secure (availability, confidentiality and integrity) is fading with the increasing complexity and dynamic nature of digital footprints.”
+“Risk, Security and IT teams are having difficulties to cope with all the work and lack of continuous visibility in the evolution of the company's tech stack they have to secure.
+Understanding and defending your business against cyber risk is challenging with the increasing complexity and growing nature of digital footprints.”
 (Stijn Vande Casteele, Sweepatic CEO).

 Now, it’s hackers rolling their eyes with a grin on their face: “They're not aware of how much valuable intel I'll find in their mess! :D”

-Anyways, we believe, in order to gain visibility and spend money adequately, the question is not if wether or not an organization is aware of the dangers, but if it has the capability to keep an overview and spot weaknesses (before they become dangerous) in an ever growing attack surface that is the digital footprint.
+Anyways, we believe, in order to gain visibility and spend money for defenses adequately, the question is not if whether or not an organization is aware of the dangers, but if it has the capability to keep an overview and spot weaknesses (before they become dangerous) in an ever growing attack surface.

 Apropos Attack Surface.